yunbow/GoogleAppsScript-LINE-Reminder/README.md

-# GoogleAppsScript-LINE-TODO
+# GoogleAppsScript-LINE-Reminder
-This repository is a TODO notification script using GoogleAppsScript and LINE Notify.
+This repository is a Reminder notification script using GoogleAppsScript and LINE Notify.